-An organisation with this sort of culture has a vision, a long-term goal.
+An organization with this sort of culture has a vision, a long-term goal.
 This vision might be idealistic with an emphasis on sustainability.
-You can therefore expect an atmosphere of compassion in which emphasis is placed on shared ideals.
+You can, therefore, expect an atmosphere of compassion in which emphasis is placed on shared ideals.

-This sort of organisation will place a high value on creativity, and will actively encourage people to share their views and discuss their ideas.
+This sort of organization will place a high value on creativity, and will actively encourage people to share their views and discuss their ideas.
 The inventive employees are united by their innate curiosity.

 Everyone does what makes them happy, resulting in a fun and stimulating working environment.
 We recently investigated the employee wellbeing schemes of some of the world’s biggest businesses.
-With all the yoga studios, basketball courts, bright colours and extremely generous holiday leave, it seems that for many employee wellbeing is synonymous with a culture of enjoyment.
+With all the yoga studios, basketball courts, bright colors, and extremely generous holiday leave, it seems that for many employees wellbeing is synonymous with a culture of enjoyment.

 Obviously in some sectors, such as security and the military, this type of culture is expected – necessary, even.
 But if your business is only as good as your ideas, this sort of culture won’t work for you.
 A focus on authority tends to dampen creativity.

 This list is by no means definitive or exhaustive.
-There are as many unique organisational cultures as there are unique organisations.
+There are as many unique cultures as there are unique organizations.

-But if you recognise your organisation in this list, and you’ve realised that your organisational culture isn’t in good shape, it’s time for a cultural shift.
+But if you recognize your organization on this list, and you’ve realized that your culture isn’t in good shape, it’s time for a cultural shift.

-Even if you don’t recognise your organisations in this list, but you like the sound of one or two of the cultures we’ve listed, you can still think about making a cultural shift in your organisation.
+Even if you don’t recognize your organizations in this list, but you like the sound of one or two of the cultures we’ve listed, you can still think about making a cultural shift in your organization.

-The good news is that it’s never too late for any organisation to make a cultural shift.
-The bad news is that instigating a cultural shift could be one of the hardest thing your business ever attempts.
+The good news is that it’s never too late for any organization to make a cultural shift.
+The bad news is that instigating a cultural shift could be one of the hardest things your business ever attempts.

 How to Change Your Organisation’s Culture

-We could write a book about instigating an organisational cultural shift.
-It’s an immensely challenging long-term process.
+Instigating an organizational cultural shift is a challenging long-term process.
 But here’s a few things to bear in mind, and a few ideas to get you started.

-- You’ll need a plan, an outline of what you want your organisational culture to be like.
-This way you’ll have a vision to share with everyone at every level, which should make buy-in much easier.
+- You’ll need a plan, an outline of what you want your organizational culture to be like.
+This way you’ll have the vision to share with everyone at every level, which should make buy-in much easier.

 - Communication is the lifeblood of any healthy company culture.
 Introduce an open-door policy and encourage anyone to come and discuss whatever’s on their mind, whenever they want.
 This way you can ensure that all voices are heard, and you might get some insights into the pain points and reservations you’ll have to overcome to make your cultural shift a success.